MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_PCF.md

      ![Build result - screenshot](../images/L09/build-result.png)

      > [!NOTE]
-     > If you get the response where *msbuild* is not recognized as an internal or external command.
-This means that you run a normal command prompt instead of Visual Studio's developer command prompt.
+     > If you get the response where msbuild is not recognized as an internal or external command.
+This means that you ran a normal command prompt instead of Visual Studio's developer command prompt.

 ### Task 1.4: Build the Basic Timeline